-If you want a fuller introduction to the game, you can check out this article, but let’s quickly look at the basics you need to play Blood & Plunder, then compare that with what you’ll get in your Kickstarter pledge, and then we can look at making smart buying choices now.
+If you want a fuller introduction to the game, you can check out this article.
+Let’s quickly look at the basics you need to play Blood & Plunder compared to what you’ll get in your Kickstarter pledge.
+That will help you look at making smart buying choices for other minis now.

 To play Blood & Plunder you need:

 - Miniatures (men and probably a ship)

 - Dice, Ruler, Ship Movement Template

 - Deck of Activation Cards